Incidence of Lyme Disease in Scotland

 Tests in donated blood have concluded that 4.2% of blood donors have positive borrelia serology.
 With the estimated 2015 mid-year population of Scotland standing at 5.373 million, that equates to 225,666 blood donors of Scotland having been infected.
 The number of infected people is likely to be higher as those who are ill are less likely to give blood.
 Not everyone who is infected has current symptoms.
 The prevalence of positive serology amongst blood donors was even higher in the Highlands, being 8.6% around Inverness.

-Species of Ticks in Scotland
+Species of Borrelia in Ticks in Scotland

 The species of ticks in the Scotland are very different from those in the USA.
 The Chief Medical Officer of NHS Scotland (in a personal letter from November 2016) advised that, "in a study, 8% of ticks from 25 sites across Scotland were identified as being infected with B. valaisiana, however, the majority of genospecies were B. afzelii (48%) and B. garinii (36%)".